NAKED FROM THE HEART

 “I also worked for a printer for 13 years, so learned about the technical side, as well.
 Of course, since the advent of computers, there are far less thumb prints and coffee rings on most of my work”.

-“As a consequence, I was asked to work on the packaging for that, plus a few singles and also their last album.
+“As a consequence, I was asked to work on the packaging for that.
+Also, a few singles and also their last album.
 Somehow or other, I got to do The Darkness first LP too.

 “They were fun to do”, explained Mike, “and reminded me a bit of the Northcote Arms days.
 Just like the old days, it was all very spontaneous with minimal rehearsal.
-I could have used electric bass on some of those tracks and maybe we’ll do that next time, but acoustic bass is perfect for rockabilly sound and feel and also for more lyrical numbers.
+Perhaps I could have used electric bass on some of those tracks and maybe we’ll do that next time.
+But acoustic bass is perfect for rockabilly sound and feel and also for more lyrical numbers.

-“I love playing double bass and use it most of the time because of my involvement with jazz, but I do enjoy playing electric now and again.
+“I love playing double bass and use it most of the time because of my involvement with jazz.
+However, I do enjoy playing electric now and again.
 I have always tended towards acoustic instruments, which I feel are more in tune with human sensitivity.

 “The (mainly) acoustic instrumentation of the original Mungo Jerry line-up was, I believe, one of its main attractions.